dnmvisser/ansible_role_template_tree/README.md

 Benefits over `template` + `filetree` or `fileglob` lookup:

 - Supports deletion of remote content that is not available locally (i.e.
-  _synching_).
+  _syncing_).
-- Configurable set of file names patterns to template, so that the rest of the files are not templated but copied as-is.
+- Configurable set of file name patterns to template, so that the rest of the files are not templated but copied as-is.
 Useful for mixed content, for example a web server directory containing both scripts and images.
 - Configurable file validation per file name pattern.
 Useful to validate PHP, python, XML, JSON, YAML, etc.
 - Files that are not templated but copied as-is can also be validated.
 This can be useful for example to verify the integrity of images, zip files, etc.
 - Can strip part(s) of the file name.
-Default to stripping `.j2` extensions.
+Defaults to stripping `.j2` extensions.

 # Example 1